Quansight/Quansight-website/apps/labs/posts/integrating-hypothesis-into-sympy.md

 ```
 # What is Property Based Testing?

-Property based testing (PBT) is a technique where instead of testing individual test cases, you specify properties you which to hold true for a range of inputs.
+Property based testing (PBT) is a technique where instead of testing individual test cases, you specify properties you wish to hold true for a range of inputs.
 These properties are then tested against automatically generated test data.
 PBT uses logical properties over generated test data to facilitate broad, robust testing that can expose edge cases not easily found via traditional test cases.

 PBT _shines_ when testing generic functions and libraries working across a wide range of possible inputs, where manually enumerating test cases is difficult but the behavior in question is easily testable.
 Examples include: